sequentech/step/docs/release-notes/next-release.md

 SPDX-License-Identifier: AGPL-3.0-only
 -->

 ## Allow restricting Admins to specfic elections

-From now on there is an option to restrict access Admin users to specific elections.
+A feature has been added to restrict access for Admin users to specific elections.
+It works in two steps:

-A new user attribute called permission_labels was added to the admin portal realm in Keycloak and it's multivalued.
+1. A new user attribute called `permission_labels` was added to the admin portal realm in Keycloak and it's multivalued.

-A new column was added to the election database.
+2. A new column `permission_label` was added to the `election` table in the DB.
-If there is no permission_label at the election everyone can access it.
-If there if permission_label than the permission_labels from the x-hasura-permission_labels mapper from the user attribute needs to include the election permission label.
+If the `permission_label` for an election is `null`, all admin users can access it, just like before.
+However, when `permission_label` is defined, then only admins matching this label will be able to list this election.
+This matching is performed using the `x-hasura-permission-labels` mapper from the user attribute in the user's JWT.

-A new group was added to keycloak called admin-light and a new role and permission in Hasura called permission-label-write. which the new group does not have and can't edit the permission label at the election level and at the user level.
+A new group was added to keycloak called `admin-light` and a new role and permission in Hasura called `permission-label-write` which the new group does not have and can't edit the permission label at the election level and at the user level.

-### Important notes
+### Migration notes

-1. A new user attribute and a new column was added to keycloak and Hasura.
+1. A new user multi-value attribute called `permission_labels` needs to be added to the Admin Portal realm.
-2. a new Mapper was added (custom Mapper to handle multivalued attribute for Hasura to read it right)
+2. In the Admin Portal Realm, a new custom Mapper to handle multivalued attribute for Hasura to read it right.
-3. A new Permission was added and a new Group to keycloak called admin-light.
+3. In the Admin Portal Realm a new permission `permission-label-write` was added which is now included in the `admin` group, and a new Group is added like `admin` without this permission was added,  called `admin-light`.

 # Next Release